Some facts about the optimality of the LSE in the Gaussian sequence model with convex constraint: Introduction

 \section{Introduction}

 In this paper we focus on the Gaussian sequence model problem.
-Specifically, we observe a single observation $Y = \mu + \xi$, where $\xi \sim N(0, \sigma^2\mathbb{I}_n)$ is a multivariate Gaussian noise and $\mu \in K$ where $K \subset \RR^n$ is a known closed convex constraint.
+Specifically, we observe a single observation $Y = \mu + \xi$, where $\xi \sim \cN(0, \sigma^2\II_n)$ is a multivariate Gaussian noise and $\mu \in K$ where $K \subset \RR^n$ is a known closed convex constraint.
 Our goal is to estimate the vector $\mu$ taking into account the convex constraint, with the hope that our estimator will be optimal and computationally tractable.
 A popular estimator in this setting is the Least Squares Estimator (LSE) which essentially projects the observation $Y$ onto the convex constraint.
 In detail, the LSE is given by

 where we abbreviated the Euclidean norm by $\|\cdot\|$.
 By definition, we have that $\hat \mu$ is the Euclidean projection of $Y$ onto the set $K$ which is sometimes denoted by $\Pi_K Y$.
 The LSE is perhaps one of the most intuitive estimators for this problem (it is also the maximum likelihood estimator); in addition, the LSE can be solved for a variety of sets $K$ as Euclidean projection is a well studied convex problem and there exist plenty of methods which can calculate $\hat \mu$.
 Unfortunately, it is known that there exist sets $K$ for which the LSE is far from optimal in the worst case.
 Our goal in this paper is to give some insights into when is $\hat \mu$ an ``optimal'' estimator.
 Here we will measure optimality with respect to the expected squared $\ell_2$ loss.
 Taking a worst case perspective we would like to compare $\sup_{\mu \in K}\EE_\mu \|\hat \mu - \mu\|^2$ to the minimax optimal rate, i.e., up to constants the expression $\inf_{\hat \nu} \sup_{\mu \in K} \EE_\mu \|\hat \nu(Y) - \mu\|^2$, with the infimum taken with respect to all measurable functions (i.e., estimators) of the data.
-Recently, the minimax rate in this problem was characterized in terms of the local geometry of the set $K$ \citep{neykov2022minimax}.
-On the other hand, \citet{chatterjee2014new} characterized the expression $\EE \|\hat \mu - \mu\|^2$ for any point $\mu \in K$.
-It may appear that the problem we posed above is nearly solved.
-The only thing one needs to do is to somehow add a $\sup_{\mu \in K}$ in front of \citet{chatterjee2014new}'s variational formula (see \eqref{equation:varepsilon:mu} below) and compare that to the minimax rate.
-However, this turns out to be more challenging than one may anticipate, as we hope to convince the reader in Section \ref{main:results:sec}.
+Our primary technique will be analyzing the local geometry of $K$ using a localized version of the Gaussian width as well as the metric entropy.
+We will give numerous necessary and sufficient conditions for LSE optimality, and then apply these results to a wide variety of examples and non-examples of LSE optimality.